martmannupb/AmoebotSim-2.0/Documentation/amoebot_model/home.md

 # Amoebot Model

-On these pages, we explain the theoretical foundations of the Amoebot model.
+On these pages, we explain the theoretical foundations of the amoebot model.
-This includes the basic geometric Amoebot model as well as the more recent extensions of the model like reconfigurable circuits and joint movements, which are also supported by AmoebotSim 2.0.
+This includes the basic geometric amoebot model and the more recent extensions of the model, *reconfigurable circuits* and *joint movements*, which are also supported by the simulator.

 1. [Geometric Amoebot Model](basics.md)